ionic-team/capacitor-site/versioned_docs/version-v2/apis/toast.md

 <plugin-platforms platforms="pwa,ios,android"></plugin-platforms>

-# Toast

 The Toast API provides a notification pop up for displaying important information to a user.
 Just like real toast!

 <docgen-index></docgen-index>

 ## PWA Notes

-[PWA Elements](/docs/web/pwa-elements) are required for Toast plugin to work.
+[PWA Elements](../web/pwa-elements.md) are required for Toast plugin to work.

 ## Example